PhillipeAlves/sparse-arrays/README.md

 ---

-For a full description of this problem please check [Hackerrank](https://www.hackerrank.com/challenges/sparse-arrays/problem).
+For a full description of this problem, please check [Hackerrank](https://www.hackerrank.com/challenges/sparse-arrays/problem).

 ---